nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 Causes of data drift include:

-- Upstream process changes, such as a sensor being replaced that changes the units of measurement from inches to centimeters.
+- Upstream process changes, such as a sensor being replaced that changes the units of measurement from inches to centimetres.
 - Data quality issues, such as a broken sensor always reading 0.
 - Natural drift in the data, such as mean temperature changing with the seasons.
 - Change in the relation between features, or covariate shift.

 To calculate data drift Evidently AI, an open-source framework to evaluate, test, and monitor ML models, is used.

 In this example scenario, a data drift pipeline job will be triggered and metrics will be calculated and sent to Azure Monitor via Application Insights as custom metrics.
 The model data drift pipeline is defined in `core/pipelines/data_drift.yml`.
-This pipeline can be triggered on a re-occurring schedule whenever drift metrics need to be calculated.
+This pipeline can be triggered on a re-occurring schedule whenever data drift metrics need to be calculated.

 First, an environment called `employee-attrition-drift` for the data drift pipeline must be created by executing: